9th November 2012

 |Extending a Wireless Network||[2m 23s]|

-So this week's tutorial brings you up to speed on updates to three great applications - Aperture, TextExpander & Moom
+This week's show brings you up to speed on updates to these three excellent applications.

-Using Airport Utility 6 tutorial is also avaliable to watch in Issue 5 of the ScreenCastsOnline Monthly
+Using Airport Utility 6 tutorial is also available to watch in Issue 5 of the ScreenCastsOnline Monthly

 This issue is available for individual purchase as a back issue in the ScreenCastsOnline Monthly Magazine iPad App